traefik/traefik/docs/content/routing/services/index.md

 Configure health check to remove unhealthy servers from the load balancing rotation.
 Traefik will consider your HTTP(s) servers healthy as long as they return status codes between `2XX` and `3XX` to the health check requests (carried out every `interval`).
 For gRPC servers, Traefik will consider them healthy as long as they return `SERVING` to [gRPC health check v1](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) requests.
-You have to define the `mode` to `grpc`.

 To propagate status changes (e.g. all servers of this service are down) upwards, HealthCheck must also be enabled on the parent(s) of this service.